 From Legacy West, The Shops at Legacy, The Shops at Willow Bend to the Downtown Plano Arts District and everywhere in between – Plano is brimming with shopping areas.
 Check out Plano’s shopping adventure here.

 Don’t miss the new luxury shopping at Legacy West.
 The line-up of the best-of luxury retail includes: Gucci, CHANEL Beauty, Tiffany & Co., Tory Burch, and Louis Vuitton.

 Don’t forget to check-out Third Monday Trade Days at Southfork Ranch June 17-19, July 15-17, and August 19-21 featuring over 200 different booths selling everything from clothing, antiques, hand crafted items, furniture, specialty foods, and so much more.

-Downtown Plano also has a Late Night Sip & Shop event June 16 and July 21 from 5pm – 8pm with participating retailers: Lyla’s: Clothing, Decor & More, Sweet Home Bath & Body (inside Lyla’s), The Feathered Nest, and FurBabies Bakery.
+Downtown Plano also has a Late Night Sip & Shop event June 16 and July 21 from 5pm – 8pm with participating retailers: Lyla’s: Clothing, Decor & More, Sweet Home Bath & Body (inside Lyla’s), and The Feathered Nest.

 5. Walk the boardwalk

 Day or night, The Boardwalk at Granite Park makes for a special dining experience!
 Nestled in the middle of the Granite Park corporate business center sits a 30,000 square foot restaurant park called The Boardwalk.
 With restaurants of all types, a casual family-friendly atmosphere, entertainment, and an amazing waterfront view, The Boardwalk is the perfect place for a patio brunch date with friends, a fun family dinner, or a late night date spot.
 Grab a beverage from one of the restaurants on The Boardwalk and relax with friends on the waterfront!